Information for students

-The Editors and Editorial Board of the Sydney Law Review appoint a student editorial committee each semester.
+The Editors and Editorial Board of the Sydney Law Review appoint a student editorial committee each semester (except in Semester 1, 2014 as the course is only scheduled for Semester 2 of 2014).
 Membership is restricted to those students enrolled in LAWS3165/5165 - Sydney Law Review.

 The committee comprises approximately 12 students per semester.
 Students in the semester one committee work on the March and June issues of the Review.
 Students in the semester two committee work on the September and December issues of the Review.

 Student editors for the Sydney Law Review gain valuable experience in research, writing, and publishing skills and techniques.

 Approximately 80 fourth-year undergraduate students are invited to apply to enrol in the Sydney Law Review course in their fifth year of study.
 Invitations to enrol are sent ahead of the pre-enrolment period.
 Students who are invited to apply are selected according to the following criteria:

 - academic performance;